gmalim/attractmode_support/README.md

 Python program to analyze MAME benchmark files of a single game or a list of games.
 For each game:

-- Average emulation speed and total emulation time is calculated by taking into account the benchmark from the last game and the previous benchmark.
+- Average emulation speed and total emulation time are calculated by taking into account the benchmark from the last game and the previous benchmark.
-- The previous benchmark is updated and saved in a dedicated MAME *benchmarks* directory.
+- The previous benchmark is updated and saved in a dedicated MAME benchmarks directory.
-- Convert average emulation speed in to a 1-5 star rating.
+- The average emulation speed is converted into a 1-5 star rating.
-- Save benchmark data in a formatted ASCII file: *AMbenchmarks.ini*
+- Benchmark data are saved in a formatted ASCII file (**AMbenchmarks.ini**).
 - This allows benchmark data to be displayed in Attract-Mode.

 <a name="bezel" />